 - Instead of running, look for a tree or other high surface you can climb.
 It is often difficult for wild hogs to climb up trees.

 - To evade a charge, step out of the hog’s direction.
 This is what a person would do when a bull charges them.
-After a while, the boar will be worn out and will stop charging.
+After a while, the boar will worn out and will stop charging.

 - Don’t try to shoot at a wild pig when it charges at you.
 Such an attack could aggravate the boar even further.
 You could also hurt someone because the boar may run so fast, it is difficult to target it.

-Remember that wild hog often attack because they assume you are a threat.
+Remember that wild hogs often attack because they assume you are a threat.
 Be extra careful and observant when you are around a wild boar.
 Also, make sure you have a plan if it tries to attack you.

+We hope that you read our article carefully about how to hunt wild Hog, That must help you to be more confidence on your Hog Hunting goals .
 Wild hog hunting is a thrilling experience.
 The wild pig is a large, appealing animal to hunt down.
 But when doing so, observe where the wild boar roams and know what to do if it charges you.
 Make sure you have the right binoculars to see from a distance, bring some powerful weapons, and make sure you bring your patience.

 Know the rules for wild pig hunting in the area.
 Remember, they are in place for your legal and physical safety.